pi-hole/docs/docs/ftldns/debugging.md

 # Debugging FTLDNS using `gdb`

+`gdb` is a powerful debugger that can be used to analyze and help fixing issues in software.
+It is a command-line tool that can be used to inspect the state of a running process, set breakpoints, and step through the code.
+Furthermore, it can be used to investigate crashes and give access to the state of the program (e.g. precise locations and variable contents) at the time of the crash.
+This guide will show you how to use `gdb` to debug `pihole-FTL`.

 Once you are used to it, you can skip most of the steps.
 Debugging *FTL*DNS is quite easy. `pihole-FTL` has been designed so that a debugger can be attached to an already running process.
 This will give you insights into how software (not limited to `pihole-FTL`) works.

 <!-- markdownlint-disable code-block-style -->